noudess/docs-main/Hot-Reload-Methods.md

 * In game command **#reloadstatic** - will reload ground spawns from the [[ground_spawns]] table for the respective zone and instance

+### Items

+* Items uses shared memory
+* Items can be hot reloaded in game using **#hotfix** - keep in mind that this uses shared memory files produced from **shared_memory** binary located in the **./shared** folder
+* Items in earlier clients such as Titanium show the change immediately, if you have inspected an item on a later client, then issued a **#hotfix**, the client caches these results so you will need to camp or zone to see the stat changes however any affects should take affect immediately
+* Note: If you are going to build new items on your server on the fly, I recommend creating a big bank of blank or placeholder ID's in your table that you can use in the future.
+You can't hot reload the server with new items without creating issues after creating a new row entry
+* Existing items can be safely edited without a server reload and using the **#hotfix** command.
+This takes affect for all zones immediately

+### Level EXP Mods

+* If you are using the [[level_exp_mods]] table for customizing percentage difficulty modifiers - these can be hot reloaded using in game command **#reloadlevelmods**

 ### NPC Emotes

 * While emotes don't HAVE to be database driven (most custom servers will just use scripts) - there is an option to reload the database driven emotes